maciejkos/starter-hugo-research-group/content/terms.md

 The study will last 12 months from your first lab session to completion.
 Each of the three lab sessions will take between 2 and 3 hours.
 The lab visits will be six months apart.

+**At what times will the lab sessions take place?**

+We will schedule the lab meetings based on your availibility.
+Our labs are open seven days a week between 8 am and 11 pm ET.

 **Who will see the information about me and my data?**